We are so lucky to have Ross Wakefield join us as a guest writer.

 NASA Right Now

 At the present time, though such a mission would likely be an international effort, the nation best placed to have the technology in place to attempt a Mars mission is the United States.
-Though the budget in real terms of NASA has somewhat declined since the heady days of the Apollo program, more and more detailed plans are afoot for a manned exploration of the Red Planet, and technology seems to be finally catching up with ambition.
+Though the budget in real terms of NASA has somewhat declined since the heady days of the Apollo program, more and more detailed plans are afoot for a human exploration of the Red Planet, and technology seems to be finally catching up with ambition.

-NASA, in terms of planning a manned exploration of the Red Planet, has come a long way from the days of von Braun and his grand proposals.
+NASA, in terms of planning a human exploration of the Red Planet, has come a long way from the days of von Braun and his grand proposals.
 Now, the plans consist of small crews using craft that while not fully tried-and-tested yet, can be fully conceived and equipped using currently existing technology.
-In 2014, the Orion Multi-Purpose Crew Vehicle, designed to take a crew of four to six to beyond Earth orbit, had its first successful unmanned flight test.
+In 2014, the Orion Multi-Purpose Crew Vehicle, designed to take a crew of four to six to beyond Earth orbit, had its first successful uncrewed flight test.

 However, the Orion, as capable as it is, is reasonably small – about half as much again as the original Apollo command module in terms of living space.
 Such an environment is sufficient for launch, splashdown and for a possible Moon landing, but a journey to the Moon would take a week there and back – a journey to Mars and back possibly in excess of three years.
 Therefore, it is obvious that a much larger living area is needed, for the supply as well as the psychological needs of the crew.
 To that end, NASA has come up with a plan for a Deep Space Habitat, or DSH.